As college football season marches on, coronavirus is disrupting more and more games

 The SEC, ACC and Big 12 started their seasons in September, leaving open dates on each team’s schedule and approaching the season with flexibility.
 Those have proved to be useful, but at this point in the season, there are few opportunities for similar rescheduling efforts.
 Instead, conferences have begun filling dates in December.

 The Big Ten and Pac-12 both had a delayed start because they initially canceled their fall seasons.
 Neither conference has room on the schedule to reschedule missed games.
-Four Pac-12 programs couldn’t play in their openers last weekend, and the status of California’s game Saturday against Arizona State is unclear.
-After eight positive tests at Maryland prompted a cancellation this weekend, one Big Ten matchup has now been canceled for three consecutive weeks.
+Four Pac-12 programs couldn’t play in their openers last weekend, and California’s game Saturday against Arizona State was canceled.
+After eight positive tests at Maryland prompted a cancellation this weekend, one Big Ten matchup has been canceled in three consecutive weeks.

 Multiple programs have reported dozens of football players contracting the virus since teams returned to campus in the summer.
 LSU Coach Ed Orgeron told reporters earlier this fall that “most” of his team already had contracted the coronavirus and recovered.
 Orgeron’s team dealt with another outbreak in the last week, leaving the Tigers with only one scholarship quarterback before their game against Alabama was postponed.